Donkervoort: Donkervoort D8 GTO-40 (2018)

-- Donkervoort D8 GTO JD-70 (2019)
+Donkervoort D8 GTO JD-70 (2019)

 For the founder's 70th birthday, Joop Donkervoort a special edition called Donkervoort D8 GTO JD-70 was produced, again making use of Donkervoort's EX-CORE technology.
 In total, there were 70 produced, including the Bare Naked Carbon Edition and JD70 R sub-variants.
 The Bare Naked Carbon Edition highlighted the extensive use of carbon fibre body panels by changing the painted finish to a clear coat, and was offered in four levels corresponding to the degree of paint reduction, ranging from "Exposed Carbon" (matte or gloss clear coats over the side panels, engine-bay wings, bonnet scoop, triangular cover scoops, and interior) to "Full-Exposed Coloured Carbon" (tinted clear coat finish over all carbon fibre parts).
 The JD70 R is a track-tuned edition with racing-specific improvements, and Donkervoort includes driver coaching and data analysis services with the purchase of the car.

+Donkervoort F22 Art Edition (2024)

+The F22 Art Edition was created for the brand's ambassador and the car's owner Cees Lubbers.
+The design was created by Dutch artist and winner of the 2006 Royal Dutch Award for painting Anneke Wilbrink, however the representation of the artwork wasn't told by the creator.
+It is currently on display at the owner's gallery.